samumantha/github-jupyter-4-ds/content/slides.md

 - Next workshop in March '26: Sign up for [newsletter](https://coderefinery.org/about/newsletter/)
 - **Bring your own classroom**, contact `support@coderefinery.org`

+???

+We are actively looking into making CodeRefinery also suitable for data stewards.
+Wanna help?
+Contact me!

 ---

 # Chatter